 We can talk about anything in my groups.
 We can overcome anything because judgment is not allowed.

 Not here and not on my watch.

 As for the man in the airport who was slumped at the table.
 He was nodding.
 His eyes were folding downwards, slowly, the same as his body.
-He fell as if to fall in stages of to half mass – only to reconcile and regroup enough to pop back up and then eventually, fall back down.
+He fell as if to fall in stages to half mast – only to reconcile and regroup enough to pop back up and then eventually fall back down.

 I heard one of the other passengers refer to this man as a heroin addict.
 Meanwhile, this person was on their cell phone, bragging about their life and their $10,000 suits.

 I’ve seen rock stars before.
 I’ve worked with famous people before too but this is usually after their detox.

 The person who was nodding was in the full-blown stages of use.
 My only hope was that the flight went off without a problem, which eventually it did.

 I don’t like seeing other people degraded.
 To be clear, I really didn’t like the man who bragged about his suits either.
 But this is my bag.
 I own my biases and, humbly, I admit this has nothing to do with anyone else except me.